The most popular personal qualities to list on a resume include trustworthiness, organization skills, motivation, and flexibility.

 5. Confident – Confidence is desirable in sales roles or roles involving business-to-business interactions.

-6. Motivated – Being motivated is a desirable personal quality across all job roles, making it a versatile choice for a generic resume.
+6. Motivated – Being motivated is a desirable personal quality across all job roles, making it a versatile choice for a generic resume skills section.

 7. Conscientious – Conscientiousness is about doing the right thing, even when others aren’t looking.
 This is good in positions where you will be working independently a lot of the time.